 The exhibition was put together in close dialogue with Daniel Libeskind's architecture, which is reminiscent of the famous Jewish Museum in Berlin.

 It is this good deed, which has become the focal point of Daniel Libeskind's architecture, as he has based his design of the museum on the unique circumstance of Danish-Jewish history that the majority of Danish Jews were saved from Nazi persecution by their Danish compatriots during the Second World War.

-The emblem and concept of the museum interior is the Hebrew word 'Mitzvah', which can be translated as obligation or good deed.
+The emblem and concept of the museum interior is the Hebrew word 'Mitzvah', which can be translated as an obligation or good deed.

-The word 'Mitzvah' represents the generally positive Jewish experience in Denmark and the special experience of being saved, and has become part of the museum's logo.
+The word 'Mitzvah' represents the generally positive Jewish experience in Denmark and the special experience of being saved and has become part of the museum's logo.

-At the museum you get to experience different events, films and guided tours and you can use the reading room, which however mostly holds Danish material.
+At the museum, you get to experience different events, films, and guided tours and you can use the reading room, which however mostly holds Danish material.

 Wonderful Copenhagen firstname.lastname@example.org